mlops-club/vscode-clearml-session-manager/README.md

 ## Contributing

+### Running the extension locally

+VS Code makes it really easy to run extensions and try out code changes:

+1. be sure you have NodeJS installed, some had issues because they had the wrong Node version
+2. go to the `src/extension.ts` file and press `F5` to start a debugging session

 ### Getting up to speed on ClearML and writing VS Code Extensions

 Here are a few videos with progress updates.
 Watching these will step you through how we learned about authoring VS Code extensions and how we got to where we are now.